-In the beginning, take professional advice from an accountant about tax rates, invoicing, expenses and filing tax returns.
+In the beginning, take professional advice from a Spanish accountant about tax rates, invoicing, expenses and filing tax returns.
 Bear in mind that not all expenses are valid especially if you work from home.
 Check the tax office allows an expense before you deduct it from your earnings.

 Once you’ve been self-employed for a while and have a good understanding of Spanish, you’ll be able to do your tax returns yourself and save paying an accountant.

 6. Make the most of local business resources